wmalyk/katacoda-scenarios/vnfdvalidator/step3.md

 - you will be navigated back to the `VNFD Catalog` tab, where you will see your new descriptor in the list

-- click on your entry in the catalog to explore the results of your validation
+- click on your entry in the catalog to explore the results

-- use the `Content` tab if you want to upload a new version

 - use the `Validation` tab to see a list of any errors

+- use the `Content` tab to view the existing descriptor or upload a new version